KhronosGroup/Vulkan-Guide/chapters/querying_extensions_features.md

 ## Extensions

-Extensions may define new Vulkan function to use, some expose optional new features, and some even just expose support for SPIR-V operations.
-There are both instance extensions and device extensions so make sure to check which type it is (this can be found under "Extension Type" where the extension is defined).

-An application can [query the physical device](https://www.khronos.org/registry/vulkan/specs/1.2/html/vkspec.html#extendingvulkan-extensions) first to check if the extension is supported.
-The application needs to enable the extensions it plans on using by passing a list to either `VkInstance` or `VkDevice`.
-Once the extension is enabled all the new primitives (enums, structs, functions, etc) now become valid and can be used.
-If the extension is not enabled, it is undefined behavior to use any of the extension primitives.
+> Checkout the [Enabling Extensions](./enabling_features.md) chapter for more information.
+>
+> [Registry](https://www.khronos.org/registry/vulkan/#repo-docs) with all available extensions

+There are many times where a set of new functionality is desired in Vulkan that doesn't currently exist and extensions allow the ability to add new functionality.
+Extensions may define new Vulkan functions, enums, structs, or feature bits.
+While all of these extended items are found by default in the Vulkan Headers, it is **undefined behavior** to use extended Vulkan if the [extensions are enabled](./enabling_features.md).

 ## Features

-> Checkout the [Enabling Feature](./enabling_features.md) chapter for more information.
+> Checkout the [Enabling Features](./enabling_features.md) chapter for more information.

 Features describe functionality which is not supported on all implementations.
 Features can be [queried](https://www.khronos.org/registry/vulkan/specs/1.2/html/vkspec.html#vkGetPhysicalDeviceFeatures) and then enabled when creating the `VkDevice`.
 Besides the [list of all features](https://www.khronos.org/registry/vulkan/specs/1.2/html/vkspec.html#features), some [features are mandatory](https://www.khronos.org/registry/vulkan/specs/1.2-extensions/html/vkspec.html#features-requirements) due to newer Vulkan versions or use of extensions.